Ibrahim12142001/Climate-Prediction-/README.md

 # CMPT353 Climate Change Project
 ## Project Description

+## Git LFS Warning
+This repo contains some files that were uploaded via Git LFS, and so you probably need to run `git lfs install` before pulling it!

 ## Python Dependencies
 Please pip install the following before running the code:
 ```